 When I first accepted Jesus as my Savior, I met two of the most remarkable people I have ever known.
-They were in their 60’s and I was in my 20’s.
-They sort of adopted me and took care of me in many ways, including spiritually.
+They were in their 60’s, and I was in my 20’s.
+They sort of adopted and took care of me in many ways, including spiritually.
 I saw them as my parents.
 They never judged me or tried to be responsible for my walk.
 They simply loved me and walked a life I wanted to emulate.
-They were named Trevor and Dolores.
+Their names were Trevor and Dolores.

 Several years after Trevor’s death, his daughter asked me if I would like to have his Bible.
 With unspeakable gratitude, I accepted the worn Bible in its leather cover with tabs placed at the beginning of each book.
 I remembered Trevor telling me that as he got older he had trouble remembering where the books were located in the Holy Scriptures.
-The tabs provided him a way to find the books quickly and without frustration experienced by failing memory.
-Believe me, I understand that one now as I stand at the beginning of my 6th decade.
+The tabs provided him a way to find the books quickly and without frustration experienced because of failing memory.
+Believe me, I understand that now as I stand at the latter part of my sixth decade.

 I use this Bible on a daily basis.
 True, I think I have become dependent upon the little tabs that tell me where each book is, in order to find my way around.
-But I wouldn’t give up this treasure with the little tabs for anything in the world for many reasons.
+But I wouldn’t give up this treasure for anything in the world for many reasons.

 Being dependent upon a guide to the Bible reminds me that I am totally dependent upon God’s word to live my daily life.
-I have been reading the Bible for almost 40 years, and I have some idea where certain themes are.
-But I need to say that this is a book I could read all day for the rest of my life and never be able to know it all.
-The lessons are new each day, and I am grateful to be able to find referenced passages with ease.
+I have been reading the Bible for over 40 years, and I have some idea where certain themes/lessons are.
+But this is a book I could read all day for the rest of my life and never be able say I know it all.
+The lessons are new each day, and I am grateful to find certain passages with ease.

 Thank you, Lord.
 Thank you, Trevor.

 Lakewood, CO 80401

 Connect with me on Twitter @lauraleepadgett or my Facebook Author Page